 Things To Keep In Mind Before A Woman Proposes To A Man

-Many people don’t like seeing women proposing to men, and they think their opinions matter to the point of indulging in casual sexism to harassment.
-This especially gets worse if you’re black or a woman of color.
+Many people don’t like seeing this cultural change take place, and they think their opinions matter to the point of indulging in casual sexism to harassment.
+This especially gets worse if you’re Black or a woman of color.
 Here’s an example.

 Joshua Jackson, after Jodie Turner-Smith’s proposal to him, hit back at trolls, “The internet is racist and misogynist.
 For anybody who is freaked out by a woman claiming her own space, shut the f—k up … Good God, you cannot believe the things people were leaving my wife on Instagram.
 She did it.
 I said ‘yes.’
 We’re happy.
 That’s it.
 That’s all you need to know.”